ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ```

 Let's discuss the good parts before moving on to the bad parts.
 It is
-dead obvious which operation failed and why, and we know what went
+dead obvious which operation failed and why, and **we know what went
-wrong and can analyze the observations immediately.
+wrong and can analyze the observations immediately**.

 Additionally, if you ask someone who knows the standard library to write
 an experiment that provides information about TCP connect, TLS handshake, and
 HTTP round trip using `netxlite`, they would probably write something
 similar to the above code.

-#### Issue #1: no persistent connections
+#### Issue #1 with step-by-step approach: no persistent connections

-Without adding extra complexity, we lose the possibility of using
+Without adding extra complexity, we lose the possibility to use
 persistent connections.
-This may not be a huge problem except for
+This may not be a huge problem, except for
 redirects.
 Each redirect will require us to set up a new connection,
-even though an ordinary http.Transport would probably have reused an
+even though an ordinary `http.Transport` would probably have reused an
 existing one.

 Because we're measuring censorship, I would argue it's OK to not reuse
 connections.
-Sure, the measurement could be slower, but we'd get
+Sure, the measurement can be slower, but we'll also get
 more data points on TCP/IP and TLS blocking.

-#### Issue #2: requires manual handling of redirects
+#### Issue #2 with step-by-step approach: requires manual handling of redirects

 Because we cannot reuse connections easily, we cannot rely on
-&http.Client{} to perform redirections automatically for us.
+`&http.Client{}` to perform redirections automatically for us.
 This is why
-websteps implements HTTP redirection manually.
+`websteps` implements HTTP redirection manually.

 While it may seem that discussing redirects is out of scope,
 historically I had been reluctant to switch to a step-by-step model